opentrustlabs/opentrust-identity/README.md

-Since most open source IAM tools only support relational databases, and among those, frequently only the open source databases, this makes it difficult, if not impossible, for many organizations to adopt open source IAM tools, especially if the organization is running cloud-native application and is using NoSQL databases, or if the organization only supports commercial databases such as MSSQL and Oracle.
+Since most open source IAM tools only support relational databases, and among those, frequently only the open source databases, this makes it difficult, if not impossible, for many organizations to adopt open source IAM tools, especially if the organization is running cloud-native applications and is using NoSQL databases, or if the organization only supports commercial databases such as MSSQL and Oracle.